OpenMage/magento-lts/README.md

 ### Between OpenMage 20.x and 21.x

-Do not use 21.x.x if you don't known what do you do, or if you don't understand consequences of the following changes.
+Do not use 21.x.x if you don't know what you're doing, or if you don't understand consequences of the following changes.

 - removed mysql4 classes #1470
 - removed admin routing compatibility mode for extensions #1551